 About Union Station

-In December 2016, the Gala Volunteer Committee went before The City of Worcester’s Disability Council and asked for the City to waive the fee for NEHA to use Union Station (this is only granted to two (2) non-profits a year).
+In December 2016, NEHA volunteers went before The City of Worcester’s Disability Council and asked for the City to waive the fee for us to use Union Station for our 60 Year Gala celebration (this is only granted to two (2) non-profits a year).
 The Disability Council voted to let NEHA use this historic and beautiful space at no cost for the event.
-NEHA is grateful for this partnership with the City of Worcester.
+The City of Worcester is letting NEHA use this grand space for a second year at no cost again to host our Red Tie Soiree.
+We are grateful for this partnership with the City of Worcester.

 About the New England Hemophilia Association